michaelpalumbo/artstar/speechRecognition.md

 ```shell
 brew install portaudio
 ```
 **Ian:** Portaudio isn't available for Windows, and I haven't found any docs on whether this program needs portaudio to run on windows.
 Try skipping this step, just let me know if theres any problems.
-Worst case is I can probably find an alternate library...
+At worst, I might have to find an alternate library...

 2. Install elasticsearch